The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-\subsection{Explicit near-horizon geometries}
+\subsubsection{Explicit near-horizon geometries}

 Let us now present explicit examples of near-horizon geometries of interest.
-We will discuss the cases of the extremal Kerr and Reissner-Nordstr\"om black holes as well as the extremal Kerr-Newman and AdS-Kerr-Newman black holes.
-Other near-horizon geometries of interest can be found e.g. in \cite{Clement:2001ny,Dias:2007nj,Lu:2008jk}.
+We will discuss the cases of the $4d$ extremal Kerr and Reissner--Nordstr\"om black holes as well as the $4d$ extremal Kerr--Newman and Kerr--Newman--AdS black holes.
+We will also present the $3d$ extremal BTZ black hole since it is quite universal.
+Other near-horizon geometries of interest can be found, e.g., in~\cite{Clement:2001ny,Dias:2007nj,Lu:2008jk}.